-Limpopo Eco Operations (LEO) Africa, is based in a spectacular private concession in the Marakele National Park in the Limpopo Province of South Africa.
-The park is heart of the Waterberg Mountains.
+Limpopo Eco Operations (LEO) Africa, is based in the Limpopo Province of South Africa.

-Leo Africa's experienced reserve managers and conservationists have years of field experience.
+Leo Africa's rangers and conservationists have years of field experience; we are very dedicated and passionate about real conservation and we strive to make a difference and educate people so that also the future generations can admire the beauties of nature and live on a healthy planet.
 The work we do links ecology with the practical aspects of running of a nature reserve, providing a rewarding and educational wildlife volunteer experience.
 Further, Leo Africa's conservation efforts are not only based on animals, but also on their environment, promoting and using green energy and material recycling.

-Reserve management in South Africa is a complex and evolving subject in South Africa.
+Reserve management in South Africa is a complex and evolving subject.
 It involves everything from ecology to road maintenance, from species reintroduction to alien plant removal.
-It also includes more difficult and emotionally-charged issues such as animal relocation.
 One of LEO's goals is to expose volunteers to the complicated subject of conservation in the 21st century.

 LEO Africa's volunteer wildlife monitoring and conservation programme records and monitors the movements, behaviour, numbers, kills, and interactions of the Big 5 and hyenas.
 This research will play a vital role in the management of park section and possibly the data analysed could be used to compare these eco-systems with other conservation areas throughout South Africa.